The application of Operational Modal Analysis (OMA) in the railway sector opens a broad field...

 State-of-the-art acoustics equipment (microphones, arrays, acquisition and post-processing software tools) enables CETEST to adapt to measurement requirements as specified in the corresponding international standards and provide advanced research capacities such as interior and exterior noise, warning devices, sound intensity, speech intelligibility.

-CETEST also performs order tracking, which is a useful tool in the detection of failures on rotating elements.
-Furthermore, we can analyse and compare the PSD (Power Spectral Density) against reference curves.
+- Order tracking, which is a useful tool in the detection of failures on rotating elements.

 Traction, braking and current collection performance